General Information – All Stalls

 - We encourage all stalls to recycle and compost as much as possible to help us reduce waste at the Festival.

-- We partner with food rescue charity OzHarvest to collect left-over food at the end of the Festival to distribute to families in need.
+- We collaborate with food rescue charity OzHarvest to collect left-over food at the end of the Festival to distribute to families in need.

 The Festival has security guards on site for the safety of all attendees but is not responsible for the security of goods or money.
 Festival management recommends stallholders secure their site at all times and remove valuables and cash floats from their stalls overnight.